apple/foundationdb/documentation/sphinx/source/administration.rst

 Redundancy mode         The currently configured redundancy mode (see the section :ref:`configuration-choosing-redundancy-mode`)
 Storage engine          The currently configured storage engine (see the section :ref:`configuration-configuring-storage-subsystem`)
-Coordinators            The number of FoundationDB coordination servers FoundationDB processes  Number of FoundationDB processes participating in the cluster Machines                Number of physical machines running at least one FoundationDB process that is participating in the cluster
+Coordinators            The number of FoundationDB coordination servers Desired Proxies 	Number of proxies desired.If replication mode is 3 then default number of proxies is 3 Desired Logs 		Number of logs desired.If replication mode is 3 then default number of logs is 3 FoundationDB processes  Number of FoundationDB processes participating in the cluster Machines                Number of physical machines running at least one FoundationDB process that is participating in the cluster
-Memory availability     RAM per process on machine with least available (see details below) Fault tolerance         Maximum number of machines that can fail without losing data or availability (number for losing data will be reported separately if lower)
+Memory availability     RAM per process on machine with least available (see details below) Retransmissions rate	Ratio of retransmitted packets to the total number of packets.
+Fault tolerance         Maximum number of machines that can fail without losing data or availability (number for losing data will be reported separately if lower)
-Server time             Timestamp from the server Replication health      A qualitative estimate of the health of data replication Moving data             Amount of data currently in movement between machines Sum of key-value sizes	Estimated total size of keys and values stored (not including any overhead or replication) Disk space used         Sum of space used across all nodes in the cluster Storage server          Free space for storage on the server with least available.
+Server time             Timestamp from the server Replication health      A qualitative estimate of the health of data replication Moving data             Amount of data currently in movement between machines Sum of key-value sizes	Estimated total size of keys and values stored (not including any overhead or replication) Disk space used         Overall disk space used by the cluster Storage server          Free space for storage on the server with least available.
 For ``ssd`` storage engine, includes only disk; for ``memory`` storage engine, includes both RAM and disk.
 Log server              Free space for log server on the server with least available.
 Read rate               The current number of reads per second